2.20 Children missing from care, home and education

 Responding to 16 and 17 year olds

 Whilst young people aged 16 and 17 have a greater degree of independence and self-determination than younger children, they are not adults and are subject to safeguarding procedures.
-It should be noted that for some children; particularly care leavers, the transition to adulthood may increase their level of vulnerability including to risks such as trafficking, sexual exploitation or gang activity, as it is a period of significant change and potential uncertainty.
+It should be noted that for some children; particularly care leavers, the transition to adulthood may increase their level of vulnerability to risks such as trafficking, sexual exploitation and abuse or gang activity, as it is a period of significant change and potential uncertainty.

-Age should not be used as an indicator of lower risk when a 16 or 17 year old child cannot be located, and protective action should be as swift and decisive for vulnerable 16 and 17 year olds to determine their location and return them to a place of safety.
+Age should not be used as an indicator of lower risk when a 16 or 17 year old child cannot be located, protective action should be swift and decisive for vulnerable 16 and 17 year olds to determine their location and return them to a place of safety.
 This policy applies in its entirety to 16 and 17 year olds who go missing, run away or are made homeless.

 Children and young people who go missing under the age of 16 are not legally considered as being able to live independently away from home.
 For children and young people over the age of 16, consideration should be given to their physical and emotional needs and the potential risk of harm when making a judgment as to whether they can live independently away from home.